Anthony Albanese: Political views

 Albanese has described his political views as progressive, and is aligned with the Labor Left faction within the Labor Party.
-Several journalists and analysts have noted his ideological shift to centrism during the 2022 election campaign and upon becoming prime minister.
-In May 2025, he described his ideology as "progressive patriotism".
+Once described as "a leading figure of NSW Labor's minority Hard Left faction", several journalists and analysts have noted his ideological shift toward centrism since becoming Labor leader.
+In May 2025, he described his ideology as "progressive patriotism", and has further explained his government as occupying the "radical centre".

 Albanese is a republican, and supports replacing Australia's current constitutional monarchy.
 In a debate to mark the Queen's Platinum Jubilee, he told the Australian Parliament, "Even many Australians who do not hold with the principle of monarchy feel regard for her.
 You can be a republican, as I am, and still have the deepest respect for the Queen.
 She has done her duty with fidelity, integrity, humanity and, as she sometimes lets slip, a sly sense of humour."
 He stated his desire to give constitutional recognition to Indigenous Australians, and pledged to hold a referendum regarding an Indigenous Voice to Parliament upon becoming prime minister.
 He stated that this recognition should come before any referendum regarding Australia's status as a constitutional monarchy vs. a republic.
 The Indigenous Voice to Parliament referendum occurred on 14 October 2023 and was defeated.
 Following a meeting with King Charles III in September 2025, he ruled out holding a republic referendum during his term as prime minister.